SBC-Utrecht/pytom-match-pick/README.md

 conda activate pytom_tm
 ```

-Then clone the repository and install it with pip:
+Then clone the repository and install it with pip (building cupy can take a while!):

 ```commandline
 git clone https://github.com/SBC-Utrecht/pytom-template-matching-gpu.git